quiknode-labs/qn-guide-examples/sample-dapps/ethereum-wallet-explorer/README.md

 ## Using the Dapp

-Search for an EVM wallet address and press enter.
-The Dapp will redirect to `/wallet/[address]` and query the EVM blockchain for the wallet's token balances, transactions, and NFTs.
+Search for an Ethereum wallet address and press enter.
+The Dapp will redirect to `/wallet/[address]` and query the Ethereum blockchain for the wallet's token balances, transactions, and NFTs.
 Results are rendered in respective cards.

 ### Architecture